 Cash equivalents are short-term, highly liquid investments that are both readily convertible to known amounts of cash and purchased within 90 days of maturity.
-At June 30, 2008 the Authority's cash equivalents amounted to \$212,071.
+At June 30, 2009 the Authority's cash equivalents amounted to \$15,169.
 These amounts were invested with the State of Connecticut Treasurer's Short - Term Investment Fund ("STIF").
 The STIF is an investment pool of high quality, short-term money market instruments (under 60 days).
+The STIF is rated AAAm by Standard and Poor's.
 The STIF maintains a designated surplus reserve equal to one-tenth of one percent of the funds value, until it reaches one percent of the value of all investments in the Fund.
 The funds in the reserve act as a general reserve against losses and are not held in a specific depositor's name.
-Currently the reserve contains in excess of \$47 million (as of August 2008).
+Currently the reserve contains in excess of \$31 million (as of October 2008).
 Any losses experienced from a security default or a decline in market value of a security will be charged against the reserve.
-The STIF is rated AAAm by Standard and Poor's and has never experienced such losses since its inception in 1972.